eaobservatory/hedwig/doc/user/member.rst

     you are responsible for entering their details (name, email address and institution) correctly.
     You will be able to edit this information
-    (until the person accepts the invitation)
-    by clicking on their name in the proposal member list.
+    (until the person applies the invitation to their account) by clicking on their name in the proposal member list.
     If you need to re-send the invitation email, for example after correcting the person's email address, you can use the "Re-send invitation" link in the member list.

-    Once the new member has registered for an account and accepted the invitation, only they will be able to edit their profile.
+    Once the new member has registered for an account, using their invitation, only they will be able to edit their profile.

 **Note:** if you give give someone permission to edit the proposal they will have exactly the same editing privileges as you.